Dannii Minogue: 1996–2004: Girl and Neon Nights

 In 1996, Minogue resumed her co-hosting duties, presenting the Eggs on Legs road show segment.
 That same year, Minogue briefly hosted the children's show Disney Time and co-hosted, with Gareth Jones, the teenage Saturday morning entertainment show It's Not Just Saturday for 16.
 In 1997, Minogue hosted Top of the Pops, a British music chart television programme, before returning to her recording career later that year.
 In April 1997, Minogue made her stage debut as Rizzo in the musical Grease: The Arena Spectacular.
 In Australia, the show sold over 450,000 tickets during its first season.
 The following year, Minogue resumed her role as Rizzo, performing in New Zealand.
-At the 1998 Mo Awards, Minogue was nominated for "Best Female Musical Theater Performer" for her role.
+At the 1998 Mo Awards, Minogue was nominated for "Best Female Musical Theatre Performer" for her role.

 Following the release of several remixes of her songs by Steve "Silk" Hurley, Minogue became interested in dance music.
 She commented that the remixes were "the first thing I did that was really cool and my love of dance music and clubbing started from there."
 Minogue's interest in dance music and clubbing influenced her third album, Girl, released in September 1997, which featured collaborations with musicians such as Brian Higgins of Xenomania.
 The album presented a more sophisticated and adult style of dance music, but despite generally positive reviews, failed to make the British top 50.
 The lead single "All I Wanna Do", which the Daily Mirror described as a "bass-bumping, shuddering return", peaked at number four on the UK singles chart.
 In her native Australia, the single peaked at number eleven and was certified gold.
 The album's second single "Everything I Wanted" made the top 20 in the UK and the top 50 in Australia, while the third single "Disremembrance" narrowly missed the top 20 in the UK, peaking at number 21.
 All three singles released from Girl reached number one on the UK dance chart.

 In June 1998, Minogue began The Unleashed Tour, a 22-date UK tour.
 Mushroom Records released two budget compilation albums in December 1998, as part of the label's 25th anniversary.
 Released only in Australia, The Singles comprised all Minogue's single releases, while The Remixes contained popular remixes.
 These releases were promoted with the song "Coconut", which was previously only available as a hidden track on CD versions of the Girl album.
 In January 1999, following her performance at the 1998 Sydney Gay and Lesbian Mardi Gras, Minogue released the festival's first official theme song, "Everlasting Night".
 It appeared on the compilation CD Gay & Lesbian Mardi Gras of 1999 and its music video, co-directed by Minogue, was a tribute to Australia's gay and lesbian community.